OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/EnvironmentalScanThemes.md

 #### ...Or the library doesn't have strong data staffing or capacity, and this is a challenge for open-data efforts.
 - But DEMS10 has staff that aren't necessarily computer-savvy and needed a foundation in online searching and Boolean operators before diving into open data content.
 - ND4 has no data wrangler on staff (or marketing person; staff is generally lean).
+- DEMS4 is the "go-to" staff member on data and analytics (for internal use)

 ### Open-data-friendly institutions have at least adequate facilities for programs and services.
-- DEMS1
-- DEMS2
+- DEMS1, DEMS2, DEMS4
-- [*Is connectivity an issue?*]
 - DEMS5 has outstanding facilities and equipment.
 #### ...and open-data is harder when they don't have such space
-- ND8's library does not have enclosed instructional space.
+- ND8's library has a conference room but not ideal enclosed space for instruction.

 ### How do libraries get involved with Data Equity or learn about open data?
 - Knowing DEMS leaders, involvement in previous access work (Will S., Debbie F., Anne N): DEMS9
 - Listserve: DEMS6
+- State library: DEMS3
-- Library conference: DEMS1?, DEMS2, DEMS5s, DEMS3
+- Library conference: DEMS1?, DEMS2, DEMS5, DEMS4

 ## Open data library/government collaborations
 ### Open-data collaborations between libraries and governments sometimes coincide with new leadership taking over (on either side) OR the government has leadership that recognizes the library's value as a partner.